Marcellopozzoni/reddit_scraper_2019/README.md

 ## Example of the layout in txt
 ![alt text](https://github.com/aherrmannca/reddit_scraper_2019/blob/master/example_snippet.png)
-NOTE: Title and score are placed below replies despite being created before replies for whatever reason.
+NOTE: Title and score are placed below replies despite being created before replies for whatever reason, but the title is included in the url.

 ## How to modify